Archives

 Peter and Mary Minns of Lower Radley, c.1902

-Map showing land in north Radley wned by members of the Dockar-Drysdale family in 1944
+Map of the fields in north Radley marked in colour to show their ownership by various members of the Dockar Drysdsle family in 1944